ena-infrastructure/specifications/ena-oauth2-chaining.md

 - [Accessing Protected Resources in Other Domains](#accessing-protected-resources-in-other-domains) &ndash; Entities may need to access resources outside their own domain, where a different authorization server and trust model apply, and in many cases, a different user authentication model is used.
 This use case is described in [Section 3](#accessing-protected-resources-in-other-domains).

-Common to both use cases is that each API, or protected resource, requires the presentation of a valid access token granted by the resource owner (user).
-In other words, the access token obtained must involve the user, for example through the authorization code grant, and it must carry the user’s identity so that this identity can be chained across subsequent calls.
+Common to both use cases is that each API, or protected resource, requires the presentation of a valid access token that conveys some or all of the user's delegated access rights to the protected resource.
+To enable this delegation, the user's identity must be established and chained across subsequent calls.

 **Note:** The problem statements therefore do not include the use of the client credentials grant, where one service calls another without the involvement of a user or resource owner.
 Such usage is not affected by the chaining challenges described in this document and is therefore out of scope for this specification.